What is a Backlink in SEO?

 What's the difference between a backlink and a normal link?

-A "backlink" is simply any link that points to your site from another site.
+A "backlink" is any link from another website that points to your site.
+You may also hear it called an inbound link, incoming link, or external link.
 A "normal" link can be outbound (you linking out) or inbound (someone linking to you).
 When we talk about backlinks for SEO, we mean inbound links to your site.

 Do I need many backlinks to rank?